minniecui/loan-default-prediction/README.md

 Since there were only 4 rows of data that had null values (in annual income), I removed these directly

-After visualizing distributions of continuous variables, I removed 16k+ values of outliers (> 99th percentile) for annual income, debt-to-income ratio, and total payment.
+After visualizing distributions of continuous variables, I removed 16k+ values of outliers (> 99th percentile) for annual income, debt-to-income ratio, and revolving balance.

 ### Part 2: Business Analysis